 Following the box office success of several nationwide tours, 'A Christmas Carol - As told by Jacob Marley (deceased)' and its creator, James Hyland, were honoured in 2012 with the award for Best Performer in Theatre (Fringe Report Awards 2012) and a nomination for The London Theatre Award (London Awards for Art and Performance 2012).
 John Park, Director of the Fringe Report Awards, said "The award celebrates the work of James Hyland, actor, and in particular his creation and delivery of 'A Christmas Carol - As told by Jacob Marley (deceased)'.
 It reflects his fine work as an actor in film, TV, radio and theatre in a remarkable range of productions."

 Further honours were bestowed by Her Majesty The Queen at Buckingham Palace in recognition of Dickensian scholarship.
 By 2012, The Courier described the work of Brother Wolf as "unforgettable theatre at its best."
 By 2014, 'A Christmas Carol - As told by Jacob Marley (deceased)' had been officially rated as one of "the top Christmas shows in London, Edinburgh and around the UK" – High 50 Culture.
 Other awards include Best Male Act (Solo International Festival 2013) for 'Strange Case of Dr Jekyll and Mr Hyde'.
-Brother Wolf continues its legacy of five-star shows with its latest productions: 'A Lesson from Auschwitz', a powerful Holocaust drama written and directed by James Hyland in commemoration of the liberation of Auschwitz, and 'The Mad Hatter's Tea Party', a ground-breaking stage adaptation of Lewis Carroll's 'Alice in Wonderland', touring nationwide this year.
+Brother Wolf continues its legacy of five-star shows with its latest productions: 'A Lesson from Auschwitz', a powerful Holocaust drama written and directed by James Hyland in commemoration of the liberation of Auschwitz, and 'The Mad Hatter's Tea Party', a ground-breaking stage adaptation of Lewis Carroll's 'Alice in Wonderland', returning to the stage in 2021.